 - 15. Assessment of the Periodic Reporting Exercise - 15.1.
-Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-National Heritage Board of Latvia - 15.2.
-Relevance and Objectives of Periodic Reporting

-15.2.1 - Relevance and Objectives of Periodic Reporting
+Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention? - 15.2.
+Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting

 State Party Good

-Site Managers Good
+Site Managers Fair

 UNESCO World Heritage Centre Good

 Advisory Bodies Good

-15.3.
-The four Objectives of Periodic Reporting

-15.3.1 - How well does the current questionnaire address each of the four Objectives of Periodic Reporting?
+- 15.3.
+The four Objectives of Periodic Reporting - 15.3.1 How well does the current questionnaire address each of the four Objectives of Periodic Reporting?